HomeEngineering Projects For YouSimple Solar Light Circuit

 IC CL0116 lamp controller is an application-specific integrated circuit (ASIC) in which solar charging and LED driving sections are integrated on the chip.
 It requires only an external inductor to construct a boost power supply with over 90 per cent efficiency.
 It offers the advantages of low power dissipation, low minimum operating voltage and automatic dusk-to-dawn switching.

 The IC operates off 0.8V to 3.0V.
-The voltage on SBAT pin should not go beyond 3.0V.
+The voltage on the SBAT pin should not go beyond 3.0V.
 For better protection, connect a 2.7V zener diode between SBAT pin and ground to maintain 2.7V if the solar cell voltage goes above 2.7V.

 Solar cell

 A 1.5V, 100mA solar cell is sufficient to charge the battery and light the LED.
 It can be mono-crystalline or polycrystalline.
 The nominal current of the solar cell should not be more than 800mA.
-For better performance, use a solar cell with nominal current below 400mA.
+For better performance, use a solar cell with a nominal current below 400mA.

-PCB layout of garden solar light
+PCB layout of automatic solar light

 Components layout for the PCB